ivan-pua/gaussian-noise-filtering/README.md

-# Gaussian Blurring or Smoothing
+# Gaussian Blurring or Smoothing using OpenCV

 Here we will discuss image noise, how to add it to an image, and how to minimize noise with Gaussian blurring using OpenCV.